 The Arizona-based students completed their teach-out in January 2024.
 As a result, AU concluded its required monthly reporting to the AZ BON as of February 2024.
-At its meeting on January 19, 2024, the AZ BON affirmed that the signed Amendment permits Tennessee-based students to be taught out through May 2024, and Texas- and Florida-based students through September 2024.
-Tennessee-based students completed their teach-out in May 2024 as scheduled.
 The Tennessee Board of Nursing was noticed of the program closure on May 24, 2024.
 Texas- and Florida-based students completed their teach-out in September 2024 as scheduled.
-To fulfill Florida Board of Nursing requirements, the program closure notice was submitted on August 9, 2024.
 On September 9, 2024, program closure notification was provided to the Texas Board of Nursing.
 On September 20, 2024, the AZ BON recognized the closure of all AU BSN Pre-licensure locations.